QuarkNerd/blog/tclarke-scottlogic/_posts/2021-04-22-losing-the-fear.md

 Note that the constness has to completely unravel, right up to the declaration of the variables.
 You simply can't call a non-const function on a const object, nor pass that object as a non-const reference.

-This makes it *incredibly* useful when it comes to threading, because if you pass a const object or const reference around a parallelised system, it's an guaranteed immutable object; you can do whatever you want to it, and be sure that it won't be edited by a different thread, something that is painfully hard to do in Java.
+This makes it *incredibly* useful [when it comes to threading](https://youtu.be/2yXtZ8x7TXw?t=379), because if you pass a const object around a parallelised system, it's an immutable object; you can be sure it won't change.

+You can also use a const reference to a non-const object, but you need a little more care here; obviously you can still mutate the state via the original object and any non-const references to it, but const helps you to confirm the coding standard of *not* doing that at compile-time.

+> Technical Note: You can actually deliberately choose to convert a const reference into a non-const reference using `const_cast`, but again, see previous note about being pointlessly self-destructive.
+>
+> "tl;dr: const_cast is likely something you should never use.
+If you do use it, understand the dangers!" - Aaron Ballman, "[When Should You Use const_cast?](https://blog.aaronballman.com/2011/06/when-should-you-use-const_cast/)"

 ### Vectors